-Before coming to CSU, I have been working as University Researcher in UPLB studying the diversity of macrofungi in Philippine forests and small islands.
-Prior to that, I was employed for 2 years at the International Rice Research Institute as a mycotoxin specialist assessing the extent of mycotoxin contamination in rice in the Philippines and in Myanmar, evaluating mycotoxin detection techniques using various commercially available ELISA kits and immunochromatography-based methods and developing different mycotoxin reduction strategy.
-I have also worked as University Research Associate at UPLB working on different research projects concerning fungal and bacterial diseases of agricultural crops before and after harvest.
+Before coming to CSU, she has been working as University Researcher in UPLB studying the diversity of macrofungi in Philippine forests and small islands.
+Prior to that, she was employed for two years at the International Rice Research Institute (IRRI) as a mycotoxin specialist assessing the extent of mycotoxin contamination in rice in the Philippines and in Myanmar, evaluating mycotoxin detection techniques using various commercially available ELISA kits and immunochromatography-based methods and developing different mycotoxin reduction strategy.
+She has also worked as University Research Associate at UPLB working on different research projects concerning fungal and bacterial diseases of agricultural crops before and after harvest.
 In a CDR-USAID funded collaborative project between UPLB and Volcani Center, Israel, she spent 2 years in Israel working on a research project comparing pectolytic and cellulolytic gene expressions in apple cultivars that differ in their susceptibility to Alternaria alternata, causal agent of apple core rot.

-I commenced my PhD studies at Charles Sturt University in July 2016 under the CSUPRS Scholarship.
-And also am a recipient of the Australian Grape and Wine Authority (AGWA) top-up scholarship.
+She commenced her PhD studies at Charles Sturt University in July 2016 under the CSUPRS Scholarship and is also a recipient of the Australian Grape and Wine Authority (AGWA) top-up scholarship.

 Specialization: Plant pathology

 Focus area: Biological control of grapevine trunk diseases

 Grapevine trunk diseases are considered a serious problem of grapevines worldwide.
 Eutypa dieback and Botryosphaeria dieback are among the top five priority diseases of the Australian wine grape industry.
 Current management of these diseases is through remedial surgery and fungicide treatments of pruning wounds.
 However, registered fungicides are limited and some only offer short term protection.